-Sweet potatoes are a rich source of fiber (making them great for digestion) and loaded with iron, calcium, vitamins B and C and beta-carotene, an antioxidant which gives the potato its vibrant orange color.
+And they’re good for you too!
+Sweet potatoes are a rich source of fiber (making them great for digestion) and they’re loaded with iron, calcium, vitamin B, vitamin C, and beta-carotene, an antioxidant which gives the potato its vibrant orange color.

 Sweet potatoes and yams are both root vegetables, but they’re actually quite different.
-To make matters confusing, most yams sold in supermarkets in the US are actually sweet potatoes, just marketed under the wrong name.
+To make matters confusing, most yams sold in supermarkets in the United States are actually sweet potatoes, just marketed under the wrong name – yikes.

-Yams tend to have brown-ish, rougher skin and lighter flesh.
+- Yams: these tend to have brownish, rougher skin and lighter flesh.
 They’re also starchier and dryer when cooked.

-Sweet potatoes have more tapered ends, reddish-orange skin and vibrant orange flesh – though they can come in a variety of colors from white to orange to purple.
+- Sweet potatoes: these have more tapered ends, reddish-orange skin and vibrant orange flesh – though they can come in a variety of colors from white to orange to purple.
 Sweet potatoes are also sweeter (hence their name) when they’re cooked.

 The take-away: if what you’ve bought looks like these photos, odds are it’s a variety of sweet potato even though it may have been called a yam in the store.

+Give them a good scrub!
 While sweet potatoes have been given a rinse before arriving at the supermarket, they’re definitely not clean.
 To ensure you don’t end up with dirt and debris in your meal, make sure to give them a good scrub.
-I use this scrub brush and some running water to give my sweet potatoes a good wash.
+I use this scrub brush under some running water to give my sweet potatoes a good wash.
 Then I blot them dry with a paper towel.

+Poke them.
 Sweet potatoes build up heat and steam while cooking.
-To prevent the sweet potato from bursting it’s necessary to give it a few pokes to ensure this air can escape and it cooks evenly.
-You can poke the sweet potato 4-5 times with a fork or sharp knife.
+To prevent the sweet potato from bursting it’s necessary to give each sweet potato a few pokes to ensure this air can escape and it cooks evenly.
+You can poke the sweet potato 4 to 5 times with a fork or sharp knife.

-Lay the sweet potato on a baking tray and cook for approximately one hour at 400 degrees fahrenheit.
-Because sweet potatoes are not always uniform in shape and size, you may need to cook them a little bit less or a little bit longer, depending on size.
+Bake them in the oven.
+Lay the sweet potatoes on a baking tray and cook them for approximately one hour at 400°F. Because sweet potatoes are not always uniform in shape and size, you may need to cook them a little bit less or a little bit longer, depending on size.
 You can tell if your sweet potato is cooked through if it pierces easily with a knife.